everx-labs/TVM-Compiler/README.md

 - Windows 10

 ## Building and installing
-File `cmake/Cache/ton-compiler.cmake` has all the parameters required for a build.
-We recommend however to use installed version of the compiler, so specifying the installation prefix might be a good idea.
+To build and to install the compiler use the following script:
 ```
 $ git clone git@github.com:tonlabs/TON-Compiler.git
 $ mkdir build
 $ cd build
-$ cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -C /path/to/TON-Compiler/cmake/Cache/ton-compiler.cmake  -GNinja /path/to/TON-Compiler/llvm
+$ cmake -DCMAKE_INSTALL_PREFIX=/path/to/install -C /path/to/TON-Compiler/cmake/Cache/ton-compiler.cmake
 $ cmake --build . --target install-distribution
 ```
+Notes:
+* `/path/to/install` must be complete path to the installation folder, otherwise Clang might be unable to find all the libraries, headers and tools by default.
+* We strongly recommend to use the installed version of the compiler, otherwise it might be unable to find the required headers and tools by itself, so they have to be specified by hands.
-Note that a full C/C++ toolchain also required [tvm_linker](https://github.com/tonlabs/TVM-linker/) to be built.
-You might want to put it to the installation, because in that case the compiler driver would be able to find it.
-Otherwise you'd need to specify path to the linker or link manually.
+* A complete C and C++ toolchain require [tvm_linker](https://github.com/tonlabs/TVM-linker/) to be built.
+We recommend to put the liker binary to `/path/to/install/bin` directory.
+Otherwise you might need to use `-fuse-ld` option to spicify full name of the linker.
-`install-distribution` installs only required minimum of tools, while `install` target copies all the LLVM tools to the installation folder.
+* `install-distribution` installs only required minimum of tools, while `install` target copies all the LLVM tools to the installation folder.
 These additional tools doesn't necessary work with TVM target properly.
+### Troubleshooting and speeding up the build
+Building Clang takes quite a bit of time, below we list some options to speed it up:
+* Use faster build system via `-GXXX` option.
+We recommend to choose `ninja-build` (you might need to install it first) using `-GNinja`.
+* Use a faster linker via `-DCMAKE_LINKER=<linker name>`.
+It's known that `lld` is faster than `gold`, and gold is faster than `ld`.
+On Linux, however, `lld` might not be a part of the default toolchain, so you might have to install it first.
+* Use a faster compiler via `-DCMAKE_C_COMPILER=<compiler>` and `-DCMAKE_CXX_COMPILER=<compiler>`.
+Clang might be slightly faster than GCC.
+* Build dynamically linked version of Clang via `-DBUILD_SHARED_LIB=On`.
+Note that building Clang also require a tens of gigabytes of disk space (especially for a static build) and several gigabytes of RAM to be build.
+In case, you run out of memory `-DLLVM_PARALLEL_LINK_JOBS=N` might be of help.
+This option limits the number of link jobs running in parallel does the footpring.
+There is also a separate option `-DLLVM_PARALLEL_COMPILE_JOBS=N` to limit number of compilation jobs running in parallel.
+To learn more about possible configurations of LLVM build, please refer to [LLVM documentation](https://llvm.org/docs/CMake.html).
+In case you are experiencing problems with build, we would appreciete raising an issue in this repository.

 ## Running tests
 To run tests for TVM, execute